 Oudtshoorn is also famous for the Cango Caves and Ostriches – it is a picturesque, small tourist-driven town, nestled at the foot of the majestic Swartberg (Black Mountains) in the Little Karoo.
 It’s semi-arid climate ensures a large percentage of sunny days throughout the year…so don’t forget your sun block and swimming gear!!

 Our aim for you, the volunteer, is that upon leaving the Ranch, you will be an ambassador for conservation and will go away with a better understanding of the problems faced by our endangered species, as well as the work and challenges that conservations centers such as ourselves face on an ongoing basis.

 During your time with us you will meet our amazing staff and work side by side with them, learning from them and getting to know why they are so passionate about these animals.
 It is our hope that when you leave us you have made lifelong friends with our staff as well as your fellow volunteers, and that you walk away with the fantastic memories of an unforgettable experience!!!

 We also have a highly successful program for Interns so if you require a more detailed program relevant to your studies, please contact us and we will happily send you our INTERN application form.
 Since our Intern program is booked up well in advance, it is advisable to book as soon as you know your approximate dates.
 Please note; a 10% surcharge is applicable to all interns.

-Please note, that regardless of your dietary preferences, our big cats enjoy meat and you may be required to assist in the preparation of their meals which is usually donkey and horse meat (this can also involve removing meat from the bone and working with or near the carcasses).
-You may also be required to clean enclosures including fecal matter.
+Please note that regardless of your dietary preferences, many of our animals eat meat and you may be required to assist in the preparation of their meals which is usually donkey or horse meat.
+You may also be required to clean enclosures, including faecal matter.